Mark Debald, Transportation Program Administrator

 Developing the TIP

-If funds are available, the PDCTC solicits for new projects by distributing application packets to PDCTC members.
+If funds are available, the DCTC solicits for new projects by distributing application packets to DCTC members.
 If necessary, a public TIP application workshop is also held at the Dutchess County Planning Department.
 Project solicitation ends in the fall, resulting in the submittal of project applications.
-The PDCTC Planning Committee initiates a review of those applications at a fall meeting and in the spring makes a final determination as to which projects will be included in the Draft TIP.
-The draft project listings are presented to the PDCTC for approval in the early summer.
+The DCTC Planning Committee initiates a review of those applications at a fall meeting and in the spring makes a final determination as to which projects will be included in the Draft TIP.
+The draft project listings are presented to the DCTC for approval in the early summer.

-As required by its Bylaws, the PDCTC holds a formal 30-day public comment period and a public information meeting for the Draft TIP.
+As required by its Bylaws, the DCTC holds a formal 30-day public comment period and a public information meeting for the Draft TIP.